3LawsRobotics/3laws/docs/sources/getting_started.rst

    3laws control-panel autostart disable

 The Control Panel can also display a summary of operational conditions, but this capability requires a rosbridge server.
-To install and start a rosbridge server (where <rosdistro> is replaced with the version of ROS on your system):
+To install and start a rosbridge server (where <rosdistro> is replaced with the version of ROS on the system):

 .. code-block:: bash